 The Criminal Division, which is sub-divided into Anti-Terrorism, White Collar, Firearms-Violent Crime-Narcotics, Organized Crime Drug Enforcement Task Force (OCDETF), Crimes on Indian Land, and General Crimes sections, is staffed by Assistant U.S. Attorneys who prosecute, in federal courts, violations of federal criminal laws occurring in the Northern District of Oklahoma.
-The majority of these offenses are investigated by the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Secret Service, the Bureau of Immigration and Customs Enforcement (ICE), the Internal Revenue Service (IRS), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Postal Inspection Service, and agents from the Offices of Inspectors General of several other federal departments and agencies.
+The majority of these offenses are investigated by the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Secret Service, the U.S. Immigration and Customs Enforcement (ICE), the Internal Revenue Service (IRS), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Postal Inspection Service, and agents from the Offices of Inspectors General of several other federal departments and agencies.
 Also, state and local law enforcement officers are members of illegal drug, violent crime, and firearms violations task forces which also present cases to our office for prosecution.
 The Criminal Division Assistant U.S. Attorneys handle all phases of the criminal cases presented to them by these investigators.
 This includes the important initial decision of whether or not to prosecute.
 Once that decision is made, the Assistant U.S. Attorney presents charges to a Grand Jury, handles the initial bond hearing, and presents the government's case at trial and sentencing.
 They also write briefs and argue appeals of convictions to the Tenth U.S. Circuit Court of Appeals.

 Criminal Division Links